Study of Form Factors and Observables in $B_c^- \rightarrow \bar{D}^{(*)0}\ell^-\bar{\nu}_{\ell}$ and $B_c^- \rightarrow D^{(*)-}\ell^+\ell^-$ decays: Prediction of physical observables

 \begin{itemize}

-\item For the $B_{c}^{-}\rightarrow \bar{D}^{*0}\ell^{-}\bar{\nu}_{\ell}$ channels the underlying quark level process is a $b\rightarrow u$ charged current one.
+\item For the $B_{c}^{-}\rightarrow \bar{D}^{*0}\ell^{-}\bar{\nu}_{\ell}$ channels the underlying quark-level process is a $b\rightarrow u$ charged current one.
 We calculate the differential decay width as a function of $q^{2}$ using the previously mentioned Eqn.\eqref{eqn:differential decay width Bc_DStar}.
-In Fig.\ref{fig:decay width distribution Bc to DStar} we present the $q^{2}$ distribution of its differential decay width over the full physical $q^{2}$ region.
-The decay width distributions rise uniformly as we move from $m_{\ell}^{2}$, minimum of the semileptonic region, and attains a peak value at around $q^{2}=15.0~GeV^{2}$, after which they fall sharply at $q_{max}^{2}$, due to phase space suppression.
-Further, comparing the light lepton and heavy lepton plots, we observe that the separation between the two plots is more prominent at low $q^{2}$ region and it reduces as we move towards $q^{2}=15.0~GeV^{2}$.
+In Fig. \ref{fig:decay width distribution Bc to DStar} we present the $q^{2}$ distribution of its differential decay width over the full physical $q^{2}$ region.
+The decay width distributions rise uniformly as we move from $m_{\ell}^{2}$, i.e., minimum of the semileptonic region and attain a peak value at around $q^{2}=15.0~GeV^{2}$, after which they fall sharply at $q_{max}^{2}$, due to phase space suppression.
+Further, comparing the light lepton and heavy lepton plots, we observe that the separation between the two plots is more prominent at the low $q^{2}$ region, and it reduces as we move towards $q^{2}=15.0~GeV^{2}$.
 This behaviour arises primarily due to lepton mass suppression effects.

-Once the $q^2$-dependent decay width distributions are obtained, we compute the branching ratios of the relevant semileptonic modes by integrating over the full allowed semileptonic region i.e., $q^{2}\in (m_{\ell}^{2},(M-m)^{2})$.
-We present our predictions of branching ratios along-with a comaprison with previous pQCD predictions in Table \ref{table:predictions branching ratios semileptonic BcDStar}.
-The uncertainties in the calculation of branching ratios are estimated by propagating errors from the semileptonic form factors and CKM matrix elements.
+Once the $q^2$ dependent decay width distributions are obtained, we compute the branching fractions of the relevant semileptonic modes by integrating over the full allowed semileptonic region i.e., $q^{2}\in (m_{\ell}^{2},(M-m)^{2})$.
+We present our predictions of branching fractions along with a comparison with previous pQCD predictions in Table \ref{table:predictions branching fractions semileptonic BcDStar}.
+The uncertainties in the calculation of branching fractions are estimated by propagating errors from the semileptonic form factors and CKM matrix elements.
 The total error is estimated by propagating the correlation matrix from Table \ref{table:correlation form factors BcDStar} through the calculation.